engray/subpixelFix/README.md

 # subpixelFix
 Small vanilla js script that fixes blurry half pixel CSS transforms.
 It simply rounds transform value to full pixel.
-For now it fixed transformX and transformY values.
+For now it fixes transformX and transformY values.

 Any feedback would be much appreciated!